robusta-dev/debug-toolkit/README.md

 This is like [Pyrasite](https://github.com/lmacken/pyrasite) but without the bugs and Kubernetes-aware.

 This powers many [Robusta](http://robusta.dev/) features.
-You probably don't want to use this directly.
-Robusta wraps it with higher-level features.
+You should probably use Robusta instead of using this directly.

 # Introduction
 This repo contains source code for the docker container that powers the following [Robusta](http://robusta.dev/) features: